carbonintensityio/scheduler/CONTRIBUTING.md

 * Please limit the use of lambdas and streams as much as possible in code that executes at runtime, in order to minimize runtime footprint.
 * Code is easy to follow and doesn’t contain commented-out code
 * No obvious duplication or dead code

+### Logging Guidelines
+* Don't over-log: Avoid logging in tight loops or in situations that would produce excessive output
+* Log errors only once and avoid redundant logging
+* All log entries must be made using the SLF4J logger
+* Use the appropriate log levels:
+   * `DEBUG` – Internal details such as inputs or computed values.
+   * `INFO` – Key events like "Scheduler started" or "Job completed".
+   * `WARN` – Recoverable issues or unexpected conditions.
+   * `ERROR` – Unrecoverable failures requiring investigation.

 ### Continuous Integration